duskmoon-dev/duskmoon-ui/packages/docs/src/routes/(routes)/blog/(posts)/nexus-dashboard-template/+page.md

 ### Customizing duskmoonUI themes

-`/styles/duskmoonui.css` contains the DaisyUI plugin and themes.
+`/styles/duskmoonui.css` contains the duskmoonUI plugin and themes.
 You can add or modify themes and their options, including layout colors (background, sidebar, and topbar).

 ```css
 @plugin "duskmoonui" {